Mixed Hodge structures and formality of symmetric monoidal functors: Introduction

 The connection of this result with mixed Hodge structures is done in Section $\ref{Section_MHS}$, where we prove a symmetric monoidal version of Deligne's weak splitting of mixed Hodge structures over $\C$.
 Such splitting is a key tool towards formality.
-In Section $\ref{Section_descent}$ we study lax monoidal functors to vector spaces over a field of characteristic zero equipped with a compatible filtration.
-We show, in Theorem $\ref{descens_rsplittings}$, that the existence of a lax monoidal splitting for such functors is independent of the field.
+In Section $\ref{Section_descent}$ we study lax symmetric monoidal functors to vector spaces over a field of characteristic zero equipped with a compatible filtration.
+We show, in Theorem $\ref{descens_rsplittings}$, that the existence of a lax symmetric monoidal splitting for such functors can be verified after extending the scalars to a larger field.
 As a consequence, we obtain splittings for the weight filtration over $\Q$.
 This result enables us to bypass the theory of descent of formality for operads of \cite{santosmoduli}, which assumes the existence of minimal models.
 Putting the above results together we are able to show that the forgetful functor

-induced by sending a rational mixed Hodge structure to its underlying vector space, is formal when restricted to those complexes whose mixed Hodge structure in homology is $\alpha$-pure.
+induced by sending a rational mixed Hodge structure to its underlying vector space is formal when restricted to those complexes whose mixed Hodge structure in homology is $\alpha$-pure.

-In order to obtain a symmetric monoidal functor from the category of complex schemes to an algebraic category encoding mixed Hodge structures, we have to consider more flexible objects than complexes of mixed Hodge structures.
+In order to obtain a symmetric monoidal functor from the category of complex varieties to an algebraic category encoding mixed Hodge structures, we have to consider more flexible objects than complexes of mixed Hodge structures.
 This is the content of Section $\ref{Section_MHC}$, where we study the category $\MHC_\kk$ of mixed Hodge complexes.
-In Theorem $\ref{theo: equivinfty}$ we explain a promotion of Beilinson's equivalence of categories $D^b(\MHS_\kk)\lra \ho(\MHC_\kk)$ between the derived category of mixed Hodge structures and the homotopy category of mixed Hodge complexes, to an equivalence of symmetric monoidal $\infty$-categories (see also \cite{Drew}, \cite{BNT}).
+In Theorem $\ref{theo: equivinfty}$ we construct an equivalence of symmetric monoidal $\infty$-categories between mixed Hodge complexes and complexes of mixed Hodge structures.
+This result is a lift of Beilinson's equivalence of triangulated categories $D^b(\MHS_\kk)\lra \ho(\MHC_\kk)$ (see also \cite{Drew}, \cite{BNT}).

-The geometric character of this paper comes in Section $\ref{Section_logaritmic}$, where we construct a symmetric monoidal functor from complex schemes to mixed Hodge complexes.
+The geometric character of this paper comes in Section $\ref{Section_logaritmic}$, where we construct a symmetric monoidal functor from complex varieties to mixed Hodge complexes.
 This is done in two steps.
-First, for smooth schemes, we dualize Navarro's construction \cite{Na} of functorial mixed Hodge complexes to obtain a lax monoidal $\infty$-functor
+First, for smooth varieties, we dualize Navarro's construction \cite{Na} of functorial mixed Hodge complexes to obtain a symmetric monoidal $\infty$-functor